-No matter your reason for visiting Austin, you’ll find something unique and refreshing about it.
-Take a look at our interactive travel guide to Austin, below for lots of top idea for where to stay, things to do, and places to eat and drink in Austin.
+Austin is very much no like the rest of Texas and they have a mantra of “Keep Austin Weird”, which ensures you’ll find something unique and refreshing about it.
+Take a look at our infographic travel guide to Austin, below for lots of top idea for where to stay, things to do, and places to eat and drink in Austin.

 Fun Things to Do in Austin, Texas